Aging process is now slowing me down

 If you didn’t know it by now, science supports the claims made by Abraham about the Law of Attraction and how it could help revitalize your life from this moment on.

 That’s the word I got attending a workshop when a physicist met with Esther Hicks and explained how aligning with the Source, rather than resisting it, is based on the law of physics.
-“We knew that,” Abraham said speaking through Esther Hicks.
-Undaunted, the young man of science said that he realized it only after studying what the Law prescribes for all mankind.
-Align yourself with what you truly want in life and keep positive thoughts on achieving your heart’s desire.
-If you can imagine that happiness your achievement will provide, start with feeling that happiness now.
-Don’t wait for a result.
-Feel it in your gut, yor marrow, your very soul.
-Continue reading
+“We knew that” Abraham said, speaking through Esther Hicks.
+Undaunted, the young man of science said that he realized it only after studying what the law prescribes for all mankind.

 Meditation helps the Law of Attraction

-“You don’t need to work when you are meditating,” Abraham told a young woman who was called to the stage to question the spirits about issues she was facing Saturday.
-She was among some 15 persons who shared the “hot seat” at the Renaissance Hotel near Philadelphia’s International Airport for a workshop.
+That’s the advice that Abraham offered to a young woman who was called to the stage to question the Spirits about issues she was facing on Saturday.
+She was among some 15 people who shared the “Hot Seat” at the Renaissance Hotel near Philadelphia’s International Airport for a workshop.

 The message resonated with me and I hope everyone of the more than 500 in attendance took it in and will try the 15-minute exercise once a day to see how easier it can be to get in touch with the Source energy within.
-Continue reading

 Abraham Calls Me to the Law of Attraction

-I met Abraham up close and personal yesterday and I learned the universe had called me to study the Law of Attraction as voiced by Esther Hicks, the one who channeled for the spirits guiding us back to the Source within.
-Continue reading
+I met Abraham up close and personal yesterday, and I learned the universe had called me to study the Law of Attraction as voiced by Esther Hicks, the one who channeled for the spirits guiding us back to the Source within.

 Gifts from within that we all might share